ARCTIC WOLF

 ANATOMY

-Due to the extreme cold where the Arctic Wolf lives, they have two thick layers of fur.
+Due to the extreme cold where the Arctic wolf lives, they have two thick layers of fur.
 The outer layer actually gets thicker as the winter months come along.
 They first layer helps to form a waterproof barrier for the skin.
 As a result their body temperature can stay warm enough even when it is bitter cold.
+This is how they have adapted to withstand temperatures down to -70 degrees fahrenheit.

-These wolves also have smaller ears than other species.
-That is part of them staying warm as well.
-They also help them to regular their overall body temperature.
-Since the ground is permanently frozen they have padded paws that are designed to offer them a good grip when they walk.
+These wolves also have smaller ears than other subspecies.
+Their ears also help them to regular their overall body temperature.
+Since the ground is permanently frozen they have partially webbed paws that are designed to offer them a good grip when they walk, almost like snowshoes!

 HABITAT

-Alaska is where the majority of the wild Arctic Wolves live.
-They are able to walk on the frozen ground due to the way their feet are designed.
-That allows them to shift their weight around and to keep a good grip.
-Not only can they stand the very cold temperatures, they don’t seem to mind the part of the year when it is dark for both day and night.
+Alaska is where the majority of the wild Arctic wolves live.
+Not only can they withstand the very cold temperatures, they don’t seem to mind the part of the year where they can experience darkness for up to 5 months consecutively.

-Both Greenland and Canada have Arctic Wolves that are found in various locations as well.
-However, the numbers of them in these areas are drastically low.
+Both Greenland and Canada have Arctic wolves that are found in various locations as well.
+However, the populations in these areas are drastically low.
 They have moved or they have perished due to a lack of food and habitat for them to survive.
-Around Alaska the natural habitat for these wolves has been untouchable due to the land being too cold for people to thrive in.
+Around Alaska, the natural habitat for these wolves has been largely untouchable due to the land being too cold for people to thrive in.

 BEHAVIOR

-Some people believe that the Arctic Wolf is a loner by nature but that isn’t true.
+Some people believe that the Arctic wolf is a loner by nature but that isn’t true.
 Those that are seen alone may be away from their pack to search for food.
 They can also be on their own looking to make their own pack.
-The size of these groups can be from just a couple of wolves to about twenty.
+The size of these groups can range from just a few wolves, up to twenty.
 Generally the size of the pack will depend on how much food happens to be available to them.

-These wolves happen to be very territorial.
+Arctic wolves happen to be very territorial, as are other subspecies.
 However, most of them do have hundreds of miles that they can cover within their home range.
-As a result of this they don’t really mind so much when other packs have a territory that overlaps.
-They do heavily mark their territory though with urine and their own scent.
+They will heavily mark their territory with urine and their own scent.

 REPRODUCTION

 The pups are born a couple of months after mating.
 About a month after mating the female will start to find a place where she can give birth.
 Often she will spend a great deal of time digging in the layers of ice to make a den.
-Sometimes it will prove to be too difficult though.
-Then she will have to find a den that is already in place, rocks, or even a cave where she can give birth.
+Sometimes it will prove to be too difficult.
+Then she will have to repurpose an existing den which may be under rocks or even a cave where she can safely give birth.

-It is very important that she has safe place for the young to be born.
-She can have up to twelve of them at once to care for.
+Arctic wolves often have smaller litter sizes to maximize available resources for their young.
 They are about one pound when they are born.
 They can’t hear or see so they rely upon instinct and smell to survive in her care for the first couple of months of life.

-She will need to leave them from time to time so she can go get food for herself.
-This can leave the young pups very vulnerable at that time.
+She will need to leave them from time to time so she can feed herself.
+This can leave the young pups very vulnerable.
 When they are approximately three months old they will join the rest of the pack with her.
 The entire pack will do what they can to help ensure these young are able to survive.

 HEIGHT